ashleydavis/promises-for-game-development/README.md

 First published at: [https://www.what-could-possibly-go-wrong.com/promises-for-game-development/](https://www.what-could-possibly-go-wrong.com/promises-for-game-development/)

+Please use the [github page](https://github.com/ashleydavis/promises-for-game-development) to log issues and give feedback.

 ## Introduction ##

 In this article we talk about our experience making the [promises pattern](http://en.wikipedia.org/wiki/Futures_and_promises) work for game development.
 We aim to explain how promises can improve your game development process.